kaaengine/kaa/docs/reference/physics.rst

 collisions etc. The idea is based on three types of specialized :doc:`nodes </reference/nodes>`:

 * :class:`SpaceNode` - it represents physical simulation environment, introducing environmental properties such as gravity or damping.
 * :class:`BodyNode` - represents a physical body.
-Must be a direct child of a :class:`physics.SpaceNode`.
-Can have zero or more HitboxNodes.
+Each BodyNode must be a direct child of a :class:`physics.SpaceNode`.
+BodyNode can have HitboxNodes as child nodes.
 * :class:`HitboxNode` - represents an area of a BodyNode which can collide with other HitboxNodes.
 Must be a direct child of a :class:`physics.BodyNode`.

 Read more about :doc:`the nodes concept in general </reference/nodes>`.